 The couple took the knowledge Yvette had acquired during those three years ("We earned a Ph.D. in results," Yvette says) and jettisoned it into a series of health and fitness trips for WorldVentures, which they say remain among their favorite trips.
 "We wanted to inspire and empower others to take control of their health," Yvette says.
 These four-day trips include light workouts, followed by seminars on healthy habits and lifestyle changes that promote general wellness, energy maintenance and longevity over quick fixes.
 The Ulloas make it a point to avoid "foods with bar codes, along with red meat, refined sugars and flours," Yvette says.
 "We focus on fruits, vegetables, plenty of water and include plenty of alkalinity to help eliminate toxins."
+The couple is proud to share that the 28 participants of their first health and fitness trip lost a collective 360 pounds over a 90-day period.
 Their second trip attracted 60 participants from throughout the world.
 "The best part of this life is that we no longer live in a world of stress where fight or flight was the only answer," Dave says.
 "Our health is better than it's ever been."

 "We want to create a health and fitness revolution within WorldVentures," Yvette says, "and help others realize that you don't have to sacrifice your health for wealth."
 As a couple, Dave and Yvette have their sights set on reaching Triple International Marketing Director, and their team goal is to develop 100 International Marketing Directors.
 "We have a lot of team members getting close to that level, and we're going to help them get there," she adds.